super3/StorNode/README.md

 ## Setup ##
 In an effort to be as automated as possible, StorNode will install all needed dependencies and programs from a bash script.
 Please try to use [Debian 7.1](http://www.debian.org/distrib/netinst) if would like to take the automated route.
 If you would like to use another distro, please refer to the bash script for the required dependencies.

 1. Setup a Linux VPS with [Debian 7.1](http://www.debian.org/distrib/netinst).
-Digital Ocean is recommenced.
+See "Host Recommendations" in [Notes](NOTES.md) for more info.
 2. After logging in run the following commands:

 		sudo apt-get update && sudo apt-get upgrade